Ekkirala Bharadwaja: Biography

-As a lecturer, Ekkirala Bharadwaja would often incorporate life’s values and its guiding principles while explaining the subject which was of far more practical use later in their lives.
-Almost all his time after college hours was spent in discussing their needs and wants out of life, the spiritual basis of the human life, its correlation to ancient wisdom and modern day science, for which the students gathered in increasing numbers and heard with rapt attention and awe.
-Several of them were so inspired that they even practiced spiritual discipline under the able guidance of Ekkirala Bharadwaja.
+As a lecturer, Ekkirala Bharadwaja would often incorporate life’s values and its guiding principles while explaining the subject often relating it to life values and spiritual teachings.
+Many students reportedly attended his discussions on spirituality and practiced spiritual discipline under his guidance.

 "Sri Guru Bharadwaj Thapovanam" (14.031567210959647, 80.0299242449768) was actually the house that Acharya rented while working as an English Lecturer in the N B K R(Nedurumalli Bala Krishna Reddy) Science and Arts Degree College at Vidyanagar, Nellore District in 1970.
 The holy site which was later named as Thapovanam(తపోవనం).
 The Vidyanagar(రెండో షిర్డి) is a small village in Kota Mandal in SPSR Nellore (Sri Potti SreeRamulu Nellore) District of Andhra Pradesh State, India.
 Bharadwaja stayed at Thapovan for 15 years.
 The Thapovanam site also holds great significance for the devotees of Ekkirala Bharadawaja not only for the memories contained therein but also for the numerous saints that graced this house by their presence. so it was preserved as a monument.
 The holy book "Sri SaiLeelamrutham" and "Sri Gurucharitra" that is a "Parayana grandha" for millions today and has also been translated into several languages was finalized in this very little house.
 Many of his other works were also penned here.

 Bharadwaja researched the lives and teachings of several saints, traveling extensively and personally contacting many of them.
 He insisted on the necessity of a Sadguru to direct devotees in their spiritual path.
 The culmination of all this is a series of books on Sai Baba and many other saints.
 He believed Sai Baba (Dattatreya incarnation) to be the matchless saint, a blend of all religions and the answer to all the questions of the present day and spirituality.

 Ekkirala Bharadwaja left his physical body on 12 April 1989 at Ongole.
 His Sannidanam(Sri Dattatreya Parampara has to be called as Sannidanam) is in Ongole Sai baba temple.